- GERMANY ||

 Again, if you go during the daytime and in small groups, it will be much easier to get in.

 Again, my favorite for atmosphere.
 It is a maze with weirdness around every corner.
 It may not be as gay as the other choices above, but I feel like I can be myself there without any judgment.
-It is a great place to also meet people.
+Furthermore, it is a great place to also meet people.

 Very little waits and usually pretty clean!